 “Very well, I suppose I should spell it out for you.
 You are here because I wish to talk to you.
 And I sent Ressa because you have a habit of refusing to listen to other people.
 So you have come all this way to have a conversation, with me, Lady Magnolia.”

 I just stare at her.
 I can keep silent.
-I’ve had teachers, principles, police officers, and my parents all shouting at me.
+I’ve had teachers, principals, police officers, and my parents all shouting at me.
 I can stonewall.

 Magnolia keeps chattering, though.